nicoleump/ga-dsiplus/homework.md

 - **Late homework will not be accepted**.
 If you have issues submitting homework please let us know.

-- You can track your homework completion rate in [Garnet](http://garnet.wdidc.org).

 ## Due Dates and Grading

 - You will be assigned homework every week.
 Outcomes HW is due every Monday at 6 pm, and you can see each week's assingment in your class calendar.